qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/getting_started.rst

     packaged in Debian.

-Of course, you can add an init script (like a ``qgis-server.service`` file with Systemd) to start QGIS Server at boot time or whenever you want.
-To use a init script with systemd, copy/paste this content in :file:`/etc/systemd/system/qgis-server.service`
+Of course, you can add an init script (like a ``qgis-server.service`` file with systemd) to start QGIS Server at boot time or whenever you want.
+To use an init script with systemd, copy/paste this content in :file:`/etc/systemd/system/qgis-server.service`

 .. code-block:: bash